 But that’s not all.
 Growth hormone, which is responsible for regulating the body’s fat and muscle proportions, is released mainly while sleeping.
 (If you have kids, you actually may have seen them grow overnight!)
 Sleep loss decreases growth hormone levels, which in turn slows our ability to burn fat and increase lean muscle.

-And one more thing happens when we don’t get enough sleep—lack of sleep can trigger the release of cortisol, often referred to as “the stress hormone”.
+And one more thing happens when we don’t get enough sleep—lack of sleep can trigger the release of cortisol, often referred to as “the stress hormone.”
 This hormone promotes the deposit of fat, mainly in the abdominal or belly region.

-All of this information explains why night shift workers often experience weight gain.
-One simple way to combat the disadvantage of working the night shift is to make sure you come to work with nutritious meals and snacks planned out ahead of time.
-Also, make plans ahead of time for immediately after you get off work so that you are not tempted to grab fast food or go out to eat.
+All of this information explains why night shift nurses often experience weight gain.
+One simple way to combat the disadvantage of working as a night shift is to make sure you come to work with nutritious meals and snacks planned out ahead of time.
+Also make plans ahead of time for immediately after you get off work so that you are not tempted to grab fast food or go out to eat.

 Another good option would be a chicken stir fry with brown or wild rice.
 Whole wheat pasta with marinara sauce and a few meat balls is also a great choice.
 Notice in all of these meals whole grains are a big part of the meal.
 Whole grains will satisfy the craving for carbohydrate, but will keep you from eating too much.
 Whole grains and vegetables will also keep your bowels regular in spite of a crazy schedule at work.

 If you are unsure how many hours you need, do an experiment during a time when you can sleep as much as you want for four nights in a row.
 Record how many hours you sleep the fourth night.
-After the fourth night of unlimited sleep you should be naturally awaking in the morning feeling refreshed.
+After the fourth night of unlimited sleep, you should be naturally awaking in the morning feeling refreshed.
 The hours of sleep you received the fourth night will be the approximate hours of sleep you should try to get every night.